 The Annapolis Maritime Museum is free and open to the public Tuesday – Sunday from 11:00 am – 3:00 pm year-round.
 For more information, visit Annapolis Maritime Museum.

-Video courtesy of Patrick McNamara of Drawn to the Image.
+Videography and photos courtesy of Patrick McNamara of Drawn to the Image.